Kripner/nanoproof/README.md

 ![minif2f plots](dev/combined_plots.png)

-This is an attempt to replicate AlphaProof / HyperTree Proof Search.
-It is based on [nanochat](https://github.com/karpathy/nanochat) and the official AlphaProof pseudocode (together with several open-source datasets and tools).
-We have:
+An attempt to replicate AlphaProof / HyperTree Proof Search.
+Built on top of [nanochat](https://github.com/karpathy/nanochat) and the official AlphaProof pseudocode, with several open-source datasets and tools wired in.
+The pipeline
+covers:

 - pretraining on Nemotron-CC-Math (~20B tokens)
 - midtraining on Lean code from GitHub (~65M tokens)
-- supervised fine-tuning on LeanTree (~260k transitions extracted from Mathlib) - https://github.com/kripner/leantree
+- supervised fine-tuning on LeanTree (~260k transitions extracted from Mathlib, see https://github.com/kripner/leantree)
-- tokenizer based on GPT-2, adapted for Lean
+- a GPT-2 BPE tokenizer with extra Lean / math special tokens
-- interaction with Lean using LeanTree server
+- interaction with Lean via the LeanTree server
-- MCTS-based prover
+- an MCTS-based prover with a learned policy and value head
-- evaluation on MiniF2F and Lean-Workbook
+- evaluation on MiniF2F, Lean-Workbook, and ProofNet
-- fully distributed RL training
-  - a GPU node for inference + DDP training + coordination
-  - CPU nodes for actors (provers)
-  - CPU nodes for the LeanTree servers
+- multi-GPU RL training with DDP and a pool of actor threads driving a fleet of remote Lean servers

-The best score achieved so far is **38.5% on MiniF2F**.
+Best score so far: **52.7% on MiniF2F (valid, 512 simulations)**.

 # Setup